Editors: What is Curriculum Management?

 You will also be able to unpublish a version or delete a version from here.
 Unpublishing a version will revert it back to a draft.

 A duplicate of the content will then be created for you to edit.
 Once you’re finished making your edits, you can click Done.
 Please note this will not publish the content yet.
-The draft you’ve just created will be located under the “Editor Drafts” section in the Version dropdown menu, where other Editors in your school can also access it to make edits.
+The draft you’ve just created will be located under the “Editor Drafts” section in the Version dropdown menu, where other Editors in your school or district can also access it to make edits.

 Who can see Editor drafts?